 - Competitive Sealed Bids/Proposals Required.
-Expenditures for supplies, materials and equipment or any contract obligating the City of Grand Junction of \$25,000 or more and all major capital expenditures shall be purchased under formal competitive sealed bid or competitive proposal procedures. - Public Notice Required.
+Expenditures for supplies, materials and equipment or any contract obligating the City of Grand Junction of \$25,000 or more and all major capital expenditures shall be purchased under formal competitive sealed bid (IFB, Invitation For Bids) or competitive proposal (RFP, Request For Proposals). - Public Notice Required.
 Purchases of commodities and/or services estimated to cost \$25,000 or more shall be published in a general circulation newspaper in the City of Grand Junction and be published at least five working days preceding the last day set for the receipt of solicitations.
 Public notice of solicitations shall state the place, date and time of the bid opening. - Public Records.
 Purchasing Division is responsible for record keeping.
 All submittals, except confidential or proprietary information as defined by law, are public records and must be retained as such.
-Documents will be retained electronically through the City's Records Management system. - Definition Competitive Sealed Bid (Formal).
-A competitive sealed bid is a method of source selection for a procurement of goods and/or commodities estimated to be \$25,000 or more.
+Documents will be retained electronically through the City's Records Management system.
+The electronic copy shall be considered the official document. - Definition Competitive Sealed Bid (Formal).
+A competitive sealed bid (IFB) is a method of source selection for a procurement of goods and/or commodities estimated to be \$25,000 or more.
 Award is generally made to the lowest responsive and responsible bidder whose bid complies with the specifications contained in the contract (bid) documents.
 This means that bid price is the decisive criterion for determining the vendor who shall receive the award.